 Options you can take to resolve claims outside the dispute process

 The easiest way to deal with Content ID claims is to avoid them in the first place.
 Don’t use copyrighted material unless it’s essential to your video.
-Check out the YouTube Audio Library for music that’s free to use in your videos.
+Check out the YouTube Audio Library for music that’s free of charge to use in your videos.
 If you choose to get music from other royalty-free or licensing sites, be sure to read the terms and conditions carefully.
 Some of these services may not give rights to use or monetize the music on YouTube, so you could still end up with a Content ID claim.

 If you get a Content ID claim for music that isn’t essential to your video, try removing it or swapping it out with copyright-safe tracks from the Audio Library.
 You can also always upload an entirely new edit of the video without the claimed content at a new URL.